 Knowing what to expect from local culture and customs will help you get more out of your Cambodia tour

 Cambodia lies in the heart of Indochina, or Southeast Asia; bordered to the west & north by Thailand, northeast by Laos & east by Vietnam.
 The south & southwest buts up against the Gulf of Thailand

 The Mekong River, running north south & Tonle Sap Lake in the centre/west of Cambodia dominate the interior plains while the surrounding hills & mountains completes the country's bowl shape

 Cambodia is relatively hot all year round with peak temperatures experienced during March to May and coolest in November to January.
 The intermittent rainy season lasts from May to September

-The majority of the population is ethnic Khmer with large Cham, (Vietnamese Muslim) & Vietnamese minorities.
+The majority of the population is ethnic Khmer with large Cham, (Vietnamese Muslim) and Vietnamese minorities.
 As usual in Southeast Asia urban populations contain numerous ethnic Chinese

-Predominantly, officially, Theravada Buddhist with around 10% Muslim adherents & a smaller Christian minority.
+Predominantly, officially, Theravada Buddhist with around 10% Muslim adherents and a smaller Christian minority.
 Khmer Buddhism still retains strong elements of earlier animism

-In accordance with its geographical position Khmer cuisine demonstrates strong Thai and Vietnamese influences, (though without the former's chilies), along with obvious Chinese ones
+In accordance with its geographical position Khmer cuisine demonstrates strong Thai and Vietnamese influences, (although lacking the former's generous chilies), along with obvious Chinese ones

 Genuine local knowledge is what turns a good travel experience into an unfforgettable one.
 Here's our shout-out to the locals that help maket that happen.'